jtom38/ansible-role-docker-volume-backup/README.md

     - include_role:
         name: luther38.docker_volume_backup

 ```

 ## Requirements.yml

-As this repo is not published in galaxy and might never be.
-You will need to either clone or add these lines to your requirements.yml file.
+This repo is not published in galaxy and might never be.
+To use this role you will need to either clone or add these lines to your requirements.yml file.

 ``` yml